Buy a Car From a Dealer (Your Way)

 Buy a car

-What people don’t know is that to buy a car from a dealer doesn’t have to be a pain.
-The key to buying a car like an expert is knowledge.
+What people don’t know is that to buy a car from a dealer doesn’t have to be such a painful or dreaded experience.
+The key to buying a car like an expert is having knowledge.

 Experts who buy a car from a dealer CAN get great deals on vehicles, because they know how to play by their own rules and elevate the whole experience.
 Knowing how to achieve both is crucial!

-As a former car salesman, I know the routine.
+As a former car salesman, let me map out the routine.
 The traditional way to buy a car works like this.

 The first step is identifying the vehicle you want to buy.